HeardLibrary/digital-scholarship/script/r/install.md

 ---
 permalink: /script/r/install/
-title: Installing R and R Studio
+title: Installing R and RStudio
 breadcrumb: Install
 ---

-# Installing R and R Studio
+# Installing R and RStudio

 ## How do I acquire R ?

 R can be downloaded from one of many Comprehensive R Archive Network (CRAN) sites.
 The closest one to Vanderbilt is at UT Knoxville: - <http://mirrors.nics.utk.edu/cran/> .
 From the UTK CRAN site homepage, click on the "Download R for \[OS\]" link that is appropriate for your operating system.

-An alternative to downloading R and RStudio separately is to download [Anaconda](https://www.anaconda.com/).
+An alternative to downloading R and RStudio separately is to download [Anaconda](../anaconda/).
 Anaconda is a comprehensive data science platform that installs and manages not only R and RStudio, but also downloads and installs Python and Jupyter notebooks along with all of the commonly used packages that go along with these programs.
 So it does a lot in a single install, but it is also a bit intrusive and requires quite a bit of computing resources and drive space.
 So it may not be appropriate for installation on old computers.
 To install Anaconda go to [this page](https://www.anaconda.com/distribution/).

 # Downloading and installing R and RStudio for Windows